-In this article you will find the guide to visit Collonges la rouge.
+In this article, you will find the guide to visit Collonges la rouge.
 What to see in Collonges-la-Rouge?
-How long will it take to visit Collonges?
+How long does it take to visit Collonges?
 What to visit around Collonges?
-In addition you will find the history, places to visit, restaurants and shops of this village ranked among the “most beautiful villages in France”.
+In addition, you will find the history, places to visit, restaurants and shops of this village ranked among the “most beautiful villages in France.”

 Visit Collonges la rouge

 Located 20 km from Brive la Gaillarde, Collonges la rouge is a must-see in Corrèze.
-It is a pleasure to stroll through the small alleys of Collonges to admire its houses in red will, stop in one of the characteristic little shops, drink coffee in the bar of the old mill or visit the Church of St. Peter.
+It is a pleasure to stroll through the small alleys of Collonges to admire its red houses, stop in one of the characteristic little shops, drink coffee in the bar of the old mill or visit the Church of St. Peter.

 History of Collonges the Red

-Collonges la Rouge was founded in the 8th century around a priory, it will be integrated into the Viscounty of Turenne in 844.
+Collonges la Rouge was founded in the eighth century and expected to be integrated into the Viscounty of Turenne in 844.

 The village, which enjoys a certain autonomy of the crown and the many tax advantages, becomes attractive to the nobles who begin to settle there, thanks to which Collonges gradually develops.

 It was with the French Revolution and the loss of tax advantages that the village was gradually abandoned.

 Parking Collonges la Rouge

 To start, to discover Collonges la Rouge, you will have to park your car at the gates of the village because the heart of the Collonges is entirely pedestrian.